 - Make sure meat is fully covered in marinade and then place in fridge for about 30-60 minutes to “marinate” a little longer.

-- Once marinated, remove chicken and place on foil covered baking sheet and place in middle rack of oven on BROIL setting for 40-45 minutes or until fully cooked.
+- Once marinated, remove chicken and place on foil covered baking sheet and place in lower rack of oven on BROIL setting for 40-45 minutes or until fully cooked.

 - After time is up, flip chicken and BROIL for another 5-10minutes just to get a little bit of crust on it, but not burn.